-I work with Nick Tosca using chemical experiments to simulate the ground-surface interface of Mars.
-More than three and a half billion years ago water on Mars was stable as lakes and rivers, but how the atmosphere was substantial enough to support this is a long-standing mystery.
-Using data from NASA’s rover Curiosity, Nick’s research suggests hydrogen gas was being released within martian lakes and supplementing this early atmosphere — how much of this gas, and how climatically relevant it may have been, are the questions my research addresses.
+I work with Dr Nick Tosca using chemical experiments to simulate the ground-surface interface of Mars.
+More than three and a half billion years ago, water on Mars was stable as lakes and rivers, but how the atmosphere was substantial enough to support this is a long-standing mystery.
+If a thick carbon dioxide atmosphere existed, vast carbonates — rocks that incorporate CO2 into their mineral structure — would be expected across the surface, but these have not been found.

-Summer 2017 update: Currently I’m synthesising my own ‘Mars rock’ in Bernie Wood’s Experimental Petrology lab, since the mineral that controls the hydrogen process is difficult to get hold of naturally, and I look forward to beginning my experiments.
+Summer 2017 update: Currently I’m synthesising my own ‘Mars rock’ in Bernie Wood’s Experimental Petrology lab, which is the iron oxide fayalite.
+This will form my Mars proxy during experiments, and and I look forward to beginning.

 Summer 2018 update: I am writing my first paper on the results of my experiments thus far.
 Interestingly, my research has yielded light on the formation of siderite on Mars — or, more critically, its lack thereof.
 More to come soon.